Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents: Introduction

 \section{Introduction}

-Developing multi-task agents that can accomplish a vast and diverse suite of tasks in an open-ended world has been viewed as one of the key milestones towards generally capable artificial intelligence~\cite{gato,flamingo,gpt3,minedojo}.
+Developing multi-task agents that can accomplish a vast and diverse suite of tasks in complex domains has been viewed as one of the key milestones towards generally capable artificial intelligence~\cite{gato,flamingo,gpt3,minedojo,jxma5}.
 To enable such capabilities, earlier works have suggested employing a hierarchical goal execution architecture~\cite{bacon2017option,saycan}, where a planner generates action plans that would then be executed by low-level goal-conditioned controllers.
 This architecture has been delivering promising progress in many robotics domains, including table-top and mobile manipulation~\cite{socraticmodels,saycan}, 2D shape drawing~\cite{codeaspolicies} and table rearrangement~\cite{innermonologue}.
-However, whether the success can be transferred to a more open-ended world like Minecraft remains open~\cite{minerl,minedojo,minerl-rel-1,minerl-rel-2,minerl-rel-3}.
-To understand the gap, we've identified two primary challenges of planning in these environments.
+However, whether such success can be transferred to a more open-ended world with unlimited exploration areas and internet-scale knowledge remains open~\cite{minerl,minedojo,minerl-rel-1,minerl-rel-2,minerl-rel-3}.

-First of all, many tasks in Minecraft can be rather complex, as they usually comprise multiple sub-goals to be completed, e.g. the task \texttt{build a bed} includes 7 sub-goals and therefore demand significantly longer reasoning steps of the planner.
-Meanwhile, many of these sub-goals have to be planned precisely with the exact object name and quantities, e.g. \texttt{mine 3 woods} , \texttt{kill 3 sheep} ; otherwise, the subsequent sub-goals won't be executed due to failed preconditions.
-As demonstrated in Figure~\ref{fig:succ_vs_steps}, accurate multi-step reasoning indeed imposes a great challenge for the planners and we can observe a significant regression in tasks requiring longer steps to be completed.

-Another challenge brought by the complicated tasks in an open-ended world is the efficiency of the produced plans, which is illustrated in Figure~\ref{fig:goal_model}.
-A complicated plan in an open-world environment usually includes multiple \textit{parallel} sub-goals that can be simultaneously executed.
-However, some orderings of these sub-goals are better than others, e.g. \texttt{kill sheep} $\rightarrow$ \texttt{mine wood} in Figure~\ref{fig:goal_model} is more efficient than other sequences given the agent situation.
-Unfortunately, canonical planners do not consider the current proximity of the sub-goals to the agent when devising the plans, thereby producing inefficient plans and ultimately leading to a lower success rate.
+To understand the gap, we run Inner Monologue\!~\cite{innermonologue}, a general and competitive hierarchical goal execution model on a typical open-world domain Minecraft \cite{malmo,minerl,minedojo} and two classical robotic environments ALFWorld~\cite{alfworld} and Tabletop environments~\cite{clipport,saycan}.
+The algorithm uses a Large Language Model (LLM) based planner that contains domain-specific knowledge for all three environments.
+In all environments, we use either an Oracle goal-conditioned controller or a learned one.
+Results are shown in the bar plot in Figure~\ref{fig:challenge}.
+First, even when the Oracle controller is used, the success rate of executing Minecraft tasks is much less than that of the other environments.
+Next, the task failure rate becomes even higher in Minecraft when the learned controller is substituted.
+Both failures originate from unique challenges brought by open-world environments, which we identify in the following.